Updated March 2026 · Verified against Canada Council for the Arts guidelines

 100%

-Canada Council for the Arts - Explore and Create provides up to Varies by component Canadian artists, artistic groups, and organizations to create and disseminate innovative and diverse art.
-Applications are accepted Varies by component.
+Canada Council for the Arts - Explore and Create offers funding that varies by project.
+Funds Canadian artists, artistic groups, and organizations to create and disseminate innovative and diverse art.
+Varies by component.
 (As of March 2026, verified against Canada Council for the Arts program guidelines)

 Eligibility & Details